The Ultimate Guide for Women on How to Save Money

 Understanding various aspects of financial planning

 Financial planning needs a holistic viewpoint.
 Focusing merely on earning, savings, or investing alone cannot ensure you laugh all the way to the bank.
-While women are naturally good savers, that alone may not be enough.
+While women may know well how to save money, that alone may not be enough.
 Apart from knowing how to save money, they need invest equal time and focus on other aspects of financial planning.
 These include aspects like earnings, investing, borrowing, insuring, and taxation.

 - Earnings: Earnings are best understood as a sum total of your financial inflows, or sources of money.
 Earnings can be gauged either monthly or annually from all sources without catering to any of your expenses.
 Spending more than what you earn means you have a negative cash flow, and vice versa.